-A life settlement is a financial transaction where a life insurance policyholder sells their policy to a third-party buyer in exchange for a lump sum cash payment.
+What is a life settlement?
+A life settlement, also called life insurance settlement, is a financial transaction where a life insurance policyholder sells their policy to a third-party buyer in exchange for a lump sum cash payment.
 This allows the policyholder to access immediate funds—often used for medical expenses, retirement, debt, or other financial needs.

 The cash payout from a life settlement is usually higher than the policy’s cash surrender value, but lower than the full death benefit.
 This makes it a better option than surrendering the policy back to the insurance company.
 People often consider a life settlement when their financial situation changes, they need cash, or the policy no longer fits their needs.